Scite.ai

 • Scite's coverage is strongest in life sciences and biomedicine; citation classification quality may vary by discipline.

-• The free tier is extremely limited, and paid plans cap MCP credits at 250/month.
+• The free tier is extremely limited, and paid plans cap MCP credits at 250/month on Basic.

 • Full-text access depends on institutional subscriptions for paywalled articles.